guoyanghg/315Battle_Java-OpenGL/README.md

 ### Game Operation

-*Single PLAY
-Game operation
+* Single Play

-W S move forward and backward
+W S: move forward and backward

-Q E A D adjusts the muzzle angle
+Q E A D: adjusts the direction of artillery

-F R adjust the firing speed
+F R: adjust the firing speed(upward & downward)

-Space bar fire
+Space bar: fire

 Drag the left and right mouse buttons to adjust the angle of view

-Online battle
+* Online

 Completed by a simple P2P mode

 Both parties open the client, and the inviter enters the IP address of the other party to request the connection.